SCRT-HQ/VaporShell/docs/glossary/New-VSEC2Subnet.md

----
-layout: glossary
-title: New-VSEC2Subnet
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2Subnet

 ## SYNOPSIS
-Adds an AWS::EC2::Subnet resource to the template
+Adds an AWS::EC2::Subnet resource to the template.
+Specifies a subnet for a VPC.

 ## SYNTAX